ikhajehn/PopGen_CAMINO/README.md

 # PopGen_CAMINO
-Laboratory notebook and scripts for population genetics project for CAMINO 2026

-Species: *Zoarces viviparus*

-Populations: North Sea and Baltic Sea
+This repository contains laboratory notebook entries and scripts written for a population genetics analysis of *Zoarces viviparus* populations in the North and Baltic Sea.
+This study will assess spatial and temporal genetic diversity and population structure of *Zoarces viviparus* to lay the groundwork for making meaning predictions for a closely-related eelpout species on the Northwestern Atlantic, *Zoarces americanus*.